 When he entered the temple, the chief priests and the elders of the people came to him as he was teaching, and said, "By what authority are you doing these things, and who gave you this authority?"
 Jesus said to them, "I will also ask you one question; if you tell me the answer, then I will also tell you by what authority I do these things.
 Did the baptism of John come from heaven, or was it of human [anthropon] origin?"
 (Matthew 21:23-25a)In other words, the context is a controversy over authority, and Jesus himself poses the parameters in terms of a contrast between heaven and things human.
 I would like to suggest, then, that "a man, a king" is meant to steer us away from seeing this character as God.
 This frees us from a long history of going through all manner of hermeneutical gymnastics to find some good in this king.
 We can read him as I think Jesus meant us to read him: as an example of the worst kind of brutal dictator, who would even fill his banquet hall for a joyful occasion by using lethal force and terror.
 He doesn't just kill the first invitees who turned him down.
 No, he makes a big show of it by also destroying their city.
 Of course the second round of invitees come!
 They've just seen what this king does to those who turn him down!
 Freed from trying to see how this king could represent God, we can finally see the picture that Jesus paints for us of a Saddam Hussein like king -- a king who, if you cross him, will kill you, terrorizing the next persons into not crossing him.
 (See #2 below under "Reflections and Questions.")

-1. I recounted in the opening comments above that, as I prepared for preaching in 2002, I've had considerable trouble landing on a reading of this Sunday's Gospel that I feel I can live with.
+1. I recounted in the opening comments above that, as I prepared for preaching in 2002, I'd had considerable trouble landing on a reading of this Gospel that I felt I could live with.
 What follows is some of the process I went through in 2002 before being graced with Marty Aiken's first musings on the parable on the way to writing his brilliant essay, "The Kingdom of Heaven Suffers Violence," which has subsequently become my standard for interpreting it.

-It began when I went to my file for this week and found that I've never had to grapple with these texts.
+It began when I went to my file for this week and found that I'd never had to grapple with these texts.
 In fifteen years of doing team ministry, my partner must have always drawn this Sunday.
-Even with my Girardian lenses on, then, I have not been able to make headway on how to read the violence in the king.
-I consulted all my favorite authors on the parables (Robert Farrar Capon, Bernard Brandon Scott, and David Buttrick); I scoured the Internet; even the comments from Girardian colleagues (some of them below) haven't been completely satisfying.
-It has become one of those texts for me that makes me think of Jacob at the Jabbok: I want to wrestle it and not let go until I receive a blessing.
+Even with my Girardian lenses on, then, I'd not been able to make headway on how to read the violence in the king.
+I had consulted all my favorite authors on the parables (Robert Farrar Capon, Bernard Brandon Scott, and David Buttrick); I'd scoured the Internet; even the comments from Girardian colleagues (some of them below) hadn't been completely satisfying.
+It had become one of those texts for me that makes me think of Jacob at the Jabbok: I wanted to wrestle it and not let go until I received a blessing.

 Well, the blessings finally began to come forth in finding a one page reflection that I had years ago tucked in my folder for this week.
 It's from a booklet of homiletic reflections called "Proclaiming the Cruciform Eschaton," by Frederick A. Niedner, from the Institute of Liturgical Studies, Valparaiso University, April 1998.
 These particular reflections are titled "Bride and Groom from the Dungpit," and it's such an amazing piece that it will take some courage to preach it.
 But it is the first reading of this passage that I have been able to experience as Gospel.